scrabbletank/farhome-rules/rulesdoc.md

 You conjure an barrage of icicles, hitting all adjacent creatures and blasting an area 3 tiles wide and 4 tiles long adjacent to you.
 Make a spellcasting roll against the creatures Stamina save.
 On success they take 2 wounds in cold damage, being staggered on a critical.

 Add a wound die for every level cast above 3rd.

+#### Major Image
+*3rd level*

+- **Casting Time:** 4 AP
+- **Range:** 10
+- **Duration:** concentration, 10 minutes

+You create a auditory or visual illusion no larger than 4 tiles at a point within range you can see.
+The illusion has no physical presence, a creature that touches the illusion makes a Willpower save against your spellcasting roll, seeing through the illusion on success..
+A creature may attempt to see through the illusion by making a perception check against your spellcasting roll.
+On success they see through the illusion.
+A creature that touches or passes through the illusion makes a Willpower save instead, rationalizing a reason for the interaction on failure.

+You may split the image into any number of auditory or visual illusions as long as the total size of the illusion is less than 4 tiles.
+For each separate illusion you maintain you add a terrible die to your spellcasting rolls for this spell.

+Add an enhanced die for every level cast above 3rd.

 #### Phantasmal Blades
 *3rd level*